philipturner/molecular-renderer/Documentation/HDL.md

 Bounds { 10 * h + 10 * (h + 2 * k) + 10 * l } // hexagonal
 ```

 Sets the working set of crystal unit cells.
-The box spans from the current origin (set by `Origin`) to the origin plus the specified vector.
+The box spans from the world origin `[0, 0, 0]` the specified vector.
 This must be called in the top-level scope, before any `Volume` keywords.

 For hexagonal crystals, the bounds are a cuboid defined by transforming the input vector.
 It is mapped from h/k/l space to h/h2k/l space.
 This allows the base lattice to be cartesian, similar to cubic.
 The quantity in each axis direction must be an integer.